 Step Six: Once the potatoes are tender, add in the corn and stir until well combined.
 Next, sprinkle in the arrowroot starch and stir until well combined.
 The chowder should thicken as the arrowroot starch is stirred in.
 Once the chowder has thickened to your liking, stir in three-fourths of the cooked bacon and one-fourth a cup of green onion.

 Step Seven: Give the chowder a taste and season with more salt and pepper, if needed.
 Serve the chowder in bowls and topped with sliced green onion and the remaining crispy bacon.

 Can I Use Frozen Corn In This Chowder?

 Yes!
 If you do not have fresh corn you can use frozen corn.
-For best results, allow the corn to thaw completely before using.
+Just add the frozen corn in at the end and let it heat through.

 How to Serve